 Why would this be appealing to the investor?

-Because the investor is counting on the fact that in a year or two, the startup will be worth close to $1 billion, which would make the investor’s 10 percent worth $250 million — a healthy 10x return on his investment.
+Because the investor is counting on the fact that in a few years, the startup will be worth significantly more, maybe even an amount close to $1 billion, which defines a Unicorn and would make the investor’s 10 percent worth $100 million — a nice 4x return on his investment.

-So for a tech startup to enter the Billion Dollar Unicorn Club, the investors have to invest a sum of money for a percentage of the company where the logical 100 percent equals a billion dollars or more.
+So for a tech startup to enter the Billion Dollar Unicorn Club, the investors have to invest a sum of money enabling the startup to scale significantly.

-“Private equity” means it is not a publicly-traded company.
-In other words, a private equity company cannot be invested in without explicit invitation and customized terms.
-On the other hand, a public equity company is listed on the New York Stock Exchange (NYSE) or Nasdaq for anyone to purchase shares.
+“Private equity” refers to private investment in a company that is not a publicly-traded company.
+In other words, equity cannot be invested in a private company without explicit invitation and customized terms.
+On the other hand, a public company is listed on the New York Stock Exchange (NYSE) or Nasdaq for anyone to invest in equity by purchasing shares.
 Many of these public companies have valuations far beyond a billion dollars.
 For example, at the time of this writing, Apple is the most valued company in the world at $746.74 billion; Google is valued at $672.93 billion.
 Does this make them unicorns?
-No, because they are not private equity companies.
+No, because they are no longer private companies.

-Why does a unicorn have to be a technology company?
+Why is a unicorn typically a technology company?
 This is a good question because there are 230+ private companies with billion dollar plus valuations such as food processing giant Cargill ($134.90B in Revenue), Koch Industries ($115.00B in Revenue), and Dell ($57.20B).
 Are these not considered unicorns?

-- They are not startup companies; they are large, established global business operations with hundreds and even thousands of employees.
+- They are not startup companies; they are large, established global businesses with operations with hundreds and even thousands of employees.

 - Their valuations are not based on venture capital or fundraising.
-Rather, they have significant revenue streams so instead of a “valuation” we would rather use a capitalization rate to value the company.
+Rather, they have significant revenue streams and analysts generally use multiples to value such companies.

 Additionally, these large private companies are not considered unicorns because many of them are involved in the food and drink industry, gas and oil industry, or automotive industry — not technology.
 Why does it matter that a startup is in the technology industry?